egrosdou01/personal-blog/blog/2024-09-17-ossummit-europe-2024/ossummit-europe-2024.md

 - [Open Source Innovation in Artificial Intelligence and Data](https://lfaidata.foundation/)
 - [The Linux Foundation Europe](https://linuxfoundation.eu/)

-Looking at the technical topics, there was an announcement about the formation of the [Opensearch Software Foundation](https://www.linuxfoundation.org/press/linux-foundation-announces-opensearch-software-foundation-to-foster-open-collaboration-in-search-and-analytics).
-Basically, AWS decided to move OpenSearch to the Linux Foundation.
-OpenSearch is a community-driven, Apache 2.0-licensed open source search and analytics suite that makes it easy to ingest, search, visualise, and analyse data.
+From a technical side, there was an announcement about the formation of the [OpenSearch Software Foundation](https://www.linuxfoundation.org/press/linux-foundation-announces-opensearch-software-foundation-to-foster-open-collaboration-in-search-and-analytics).
+AWS decided to move OpenSearch to the Linux Foundation.
+OpenSearch is a community-driven, Apache 2.0-licensed open-source search and analytics suite that makes it easy to ingest, search, visualise, and analyse data.

 ### OpenSearch - Resources